 (A) Misdemeanor Appointments

-(1) The Summit County Legal Defender Office is designated to provide the legal representation for indigent defendants charged with criminal or traffic misdemeanors, other than a minor misdemeanors.
+(1) The Summit County Legal Defender Office is designated to provide the legal representation for indigent defendants charged with criminal or traffic misdemeanors, other misdemeanors that involve no jail time.
 Payment for the services of the Summit County Legal Defender Office shall be from Summit County and/or other governmental bodies contracting with it.

 (2) In cases where the Legal Defender’s Office or Court identifies a conflict of interest, an attorney shall be appointed and paid as provided herein.